 The end of the Developer’s Interest Bearing Scheme (DIBS).
 The government has forbidden banks from offering financing via the DIBS, introduced in 2009 to boost condominium sales, where the developer paid the interest on buyers’ loans during construction of a project.

 Bulk sales.
 The Malaysian government also requires property developers to obtain permission before making bulk sales of more than four units.

 The Malaysian government has partly retreated from its December 2006 liberalization of foreign property purchases.
 In January 2010, the price floor below which foreign buyers cannot buy was hiked to MYR 500,000, twice the previous level.
 From January 2014 it was hiked again to MYR 1 million (US$ 302,892).
 Foreign purchases above the threshold are placed under the “purview of the State Authorities” under the regulations, with approval expected to take one to two months.

 Aside from this pricing threshold, there are no other restrictions that hinder non-resident foreign buyers in Malaysia.
-Malaysia along with Hong Kong and Singapore is one of the Asia-Pacific countries that imposes minimal restrictions on foreign property buyers (see Knight Frank’s July 2013 Asia-Pacific Residential Review).
+Malaysia along with Hong Kong and Singapore is one of the Asia-Pacific countries that impose minimal restrictions on foreign property buyers (see Knight Frank’s July 2013 Asia-Pacific Residential Review).

 There has been an upward trend in “Malaysia My Second Home” (MM2H) applications in recent years.
 The number of application approvals increased to 3,675 in 2013, from 3,227 in 2012, 2,387 in 2011, and 1,499 in 2010.
 From 2002 to 2013, the “Malaysia My Second Home” (MM2H) programme attracted 24,105 foreign buyers.
 However partly due to stricter regulations, the number of application approvals dropped to 3,074 in 2014, and 2,211 in 2015.